elastx/elx-docs/content/en/docs/openstack-iaas/guides/application_credentials.md

 ## What access does one of my application credentials have?

-To show what permission a set of application credentials have you can run the `openstack application credential show` command followed by the ID of the credentials you want to inspect.
+To show which permissions a set of application credentials have you can run the `openstack application credential show` command followed by the ID of the credential you want to inspect.

-example:
+Example:

 ```bash
 openstack application credential show 3cd933bbcf824bdc9f77f37692eea60a